ciaranrobrien/SwiftUIMasonry/README.md

 # SwiftUI Masonry

-SwiftUI views that arrange their children in a masonry layout.
+SwiftUI views that arrange their children in a Pinterest-like layout.

 ![Demo](./Resources/Demo.gif "Demo")